 Create a Diagram for Building Your Wedging Table

-- How wide and deep do you want the wedging surface to be?
-If you will use your wedging table to dry out clay that is being recycled, or if you are planning on wedging large amounts of clay at one time, you will want a larger surface area than if you will only be wedging up a few pounds at a time.
+- Establish depth and width: If you'll use your wedging table to dry out clay that is being recycled, or if you're planning on wedging large amounts of clay at one time, you will want a larger surface area than if you will only be wedging up a few pounds at a time.

-- How tall should your wedging table be?
-Each table should be configured to suit the main person who will be using it, or an average if there will be a number of people using it.
-As a rule of thumb, a wedging table's height should be set at approximately the same height as the points of your hips.
+- Establish height: Each table should be configured to suit the height of its owner.
+If it will be used by a number of people, calculate an average height to find a compromise.
+As a rule of thumb, a wedging table's height should be set at approximately the same height as the points of your hip bones.
 Proper height will decrease the discomfort of bending over a too-low table, or the inefficient use of your muscles if set too high.

-As you can see on my diagram, my wedging table is 32 inches high by 28 inches deep by 28 inches wide.
-I will use 2 x 4 lumber for the legs and sides, 5/8 inch (minimum thickness, you can go thicker) plywood for the floor, and leg braces made from 1 x 3 lumber.
+In the diagram, the featured wedging table is 32 inches high by 28 inches deep by 28 inches wide.
+It calls for 2 x 4 lumber for the legs and sides, 5/8 inch (minimum thickness, you can go thicker) plywood for the floor, and leg braces made from 1 x 3 lumber.

 Begin Building Your Wedging Table

 This project will go much easier if you can recruit another person to be your helper.
-If no one is available, I'd highly recommend you use a good woodworking bench that can clamp onto the lumber as you work with it.
+If you can't find a building partner, use a good woodworking bench that can clamp onto the lumber as you work with it.

-Carefully measure then cut all your 2 x 4 lumber into the correct lengths using the circular saw.
-If you have spikes of wood left on the ends, I recommend you knock them off with the hammer.
+- Carefully measure, then cut all your 2 x 4 lumber into the correct lengths using the circular saw.
+If you have spikes of wood left on the ends, knock them off with the hammer.
 As you cut the lengths, mark on each piece how long it is.
 (This will help avoid confusion as you work.)
 Make other marks as needed to show adjoining pieces (see photo).

-If you look at the diagram again, you'll see two of the wall 2 x 4's are bracketed by the other two wall 2 x 4's.
-For the moment, set aside the longer set of wall pieces.
+- If you look at the diagram again, you'll see two of the wall 2 x 4's are bracketed by the other two wall 2 x 4's.
+Set aside the longer set of wall pieces.

-Once both legs have been drilled, screw three 3" wood screws through the holes of each leg so that about an 1/8 inch of the tips come out the other side of the wall.
+- Once both legs have been drilled, screw three, 3-inch wood screws through the holes of each leg so that about a 1/8 inch of the tips come out the other side of the wall.

-Repeat the entire process with the other shorter wall piece and remaining two legs.
+- Repeat the entire process with the other shorter wall piece and the remaining two legs.

 Cut the Floor of the Wedging Table

-In order for the floor of the wedging table to support the weight of the plaster, you will need it to extend to the outer edges of the walls.
+In order for the floor of the wedging table to support the weight of the plaster, you'll need it to extend to the outer edges of the walls.
 Measure then cut the plywood to the interior width and depth dimensions of your wedging table plus an extra 4 inches per dimension.
-(For example, my interior was 289 x 28 inches, so I cut a square of plywood that was 32 x 32 inches.)
+(For example, if the interior is 28 x 28 inches, cut a square of plywood that was 32 x 32 inches.)

-If you have excess plywood, so that it cannot lay flat on the bottom of the walls due to the legs, you can either cut off the excess at one side, or you can notch the plywood for the legs, as I have done in this photo.
+If you have excess plywood, you can either cut off the excess at one side, or you can notch the plywood for the legs, as featured in this photo.

 Notching the plywood allows the plywood to overlap the edges of the walls slightly, which in turn means that the screws will not be near the edge of the plywood once they are set.
-This, in turn, decreases the likelihood of the plywood cracking between the screw and the edge of the flooring sheet.
+This decreases the likelihood of the plywood cracking between the screw and the edge of the flooring sheet.